The equivalent constant-elasticity-of-variance (CEV) volatility of the stochastic-alpha-beta-rho (SABR) model: Introduction

 We contribute to the SABR model literature by proposing new analytic approximations that are more accurate and have a wider arbitrage-free strike region than existing studies.
 We derive the equivalent volatility under the constant-elasticity-of-variance (CEV) model, from which the option price is computed with the analytic CEV option price formula~\citep{schroder1989comp}.
 We provide two formulas for the equivalent CEV volatility as spin-offs from existing studies.
 The first one (Theorem~\ref{th:cev1}) is obtained by following the approximation method of \citet{hagan2002sabr}.
 The second one (Theorem~\ref{th:cev2}) is simplified from \citet{paulot2015asym}'s original CEV volatility formula.

 Our CEV-based approach is motivated by the simple intuition that the SABR model should converge to the CEV model when the volatility of volatility (vol-of-vol) approaches zero.
-Such motivation for using the CEV model is not novel in the SABR model literature. \citet{yang2017cev-sabr} show that the CEV option price (with the initial SABR volatility used as CEV volatility) is a good approximation in certain parameter ranges and is, naturally, arbitrage-free.
+Such motivation for using the CEV model is not novel in the SABR model literature. \citet{yang2017cev-sabr} show that the CEV option price (with the CEV volatility being the initial SABR volatility) is a good approximation in certain parameter ranges and is, naturally, arbitrage-free.
 The practical use of the result, however, is limited because the parameters related to the volatility process (i.e., vol-of-vol and correlation) are ignored in the approximation and only one degree of freedom is left to fit the volatility smile.
 Our work extends \citet{yang2017cev-sabr} as our CEV approximations have full dependency on the SABR parameters. \citet[\S 3.6, 4.5]{paulot2015asym} also discusses the equivalent CEV volatility as an alternative to BS volatility and outlines the derivation.
-The emphasis, however, is placed on BS volatility.
-The CEV volatility approximation is not tested numerically.
+His emphasis, however, is placed on BS volatility and the CEV volatility approximation is not tested numerically.
 Further, there is no discussion about the implications such as the mass at zero.
 In short, the advantage of the CEV approach has not thus far been explored.
 We fill this research gap by advocating the use of CEV volatility for the SABR model.

 The numerical results show that our CEV-based approximations are more accurate than the corresponding BS-based methods from which they stem.
 In particular, the presented CEV approaches are more accurate when the initial volatility is large.
-This finding complements \citet{paulot2015asym}'s refinement, which makes the approximation more accurate for large vol-of-vol. Having both advantages, the second CEV approximation based on \citet{paulot2015asym} performs best among all the methods over a wide parameter range.
-In the numerical test for comparing the degree of arbitrage, the second CEV approximation also performs best among all the methods in that arbitrage starts to appear at the lowest strike price.
+This finding complements \citet{paulot2015asym}'s refinement, which makes the approximation more accurate for large vol-of-vol. Having both advantages, the second CEV approximation based on \citet{paulot2015asym} performs the best among all the methods over wide parameter ranges.
+In the numerical test for comparing the degree of arbitrage, the second CEV approximation also performs the best among all the methods in that negative implied probability density starts to appear at the lowest strike price (see Section~\ref{ssec:num-smallk}).